ibm-cloud-architecture/refarch-integration/README.md

 * The Case Inc Portal app defines a set of user interface to manage Inventory elements, it is a modern Angular 4 / nodejs app which uses the [Back-end For Front-end pattern](http://philcalcado.com/2015/09/18/the_back_end_for_front_end_pattern_bff.html).
  The general-purpose API backend is implemented in ESB running on-premise.
 The client specific APIs to serve the Angular js app are done in this BFF component.

-* The nodejs/expressjs accesses the REST api exposed by API Connect via a Secure Gateway service on bluemix which acts as a proxy.
+* The nodejs/expressjs accesses the REST api exposed by API Connect via a Secure Gateway service on IBM Cloud which acts as a proxy.
 A second security configuration is to use VPN.
 This application is containized and deployable on Kubernetes cluster.
 See [this repository.](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)

 * The connection between public cloud and internal IT resources, is done via a VPN IPsec tunnel or IBM Secure Gateway.
 As of now we are using IBM Secure Gateway Client on a dedicated server.
 This server is called [BrownUtilityServer](https://github.com/ibm-cloud-architecture/refarch-integration-utilities).